 How is sexual assault proved in court?

-Sexual assault is a criminal offence, so the crown must prove the charges beyond a reasonable doubt.
-The crown must prove that the accused intended the actions, that it was nonconsensual and that the act itself happened.
+Like all criminal offences, the Crown Attorney bears the onus of proving the sexual assault charges beyond a reasonable doubt.
+The crown must prove that the accused intended their actions, that it was non-consensual, that they knew the conduct was unwanted, and the act happened.

 Sentencing information for sexual assault

 Sexual assault is a serious crime and has serious legal repercussions.
+The sentencing ranges for sexual assault are considerable depending on the allegations, the personal circumstances of the offender and the various aggravating and mitigating factors.
 If found guilty, it can result in a maximum jail term of 10 years, or the Crown may elect to proceed summarily with a maximum sentence of 18 months in jail.

 When would you need to register as a sex offender?